atorus-research/xportr/README.md

 data sets - **ADaM** or **SDTM**.
 Essentially, this package has two big components to it - building CDISC compliant data sets and checking compliance of the data sets.
-The first set of tools are designed to allow a clinical programmer to build a CDISC compliant data set from the ground up.
+The first set of tools are designed to allow a clinical programmer to build a CDISC compliant XPT file directly from R.
  The second set of tools are to perform checks on your data sets before you send them to any validators or data reviewers.

 <img src="man/figures/design_flow.png">